Graduateshotline

 Student Qualification/Criteria for a Graduate Level Course

-The student should have done a prior research or have a prior experience having worked as a research assistant.
+The student should have done prior research or have prior experience having worked as a research assistant.
 If it's the latter case, then a letter from a supervisor stating the capability to perform the research would be critical.

 Application Information

-All those applicants whose first language isn't English, and all those who haven't gotten their bachelor's degree from an educational institution with English as their first language, ought to meet TOEFL's - Test of English as a Foreign Language, minimum score requirements.
+All those applicants whose first language isn't English and all those who haven't gotten their bachelor's degree from an educational institution with English as their first language ought to meet TOEFL's - Test of English as a Foreign Language minimum score requirements.

 Financial Aid